Deoh/juice_and_blend/README.md

 ### Features Left to Implement
 - nutritional information to display for each ingredient in the ingredientas list.
-- Add a Global heat map to show the suicide rates between countries.
+- Add the ability to upload and show images on the drink recipe cards.
-- the ability for the user to add an image to their drinks recipe.
+- add an abouts page.

 ## Technologies Used